a Professor in the

 Distributed Computing Systems Group in the department.

-data-intensive computing, mobile-cloud interactions, and social computing.
+data-intensive computing, edge computing, mobile and IoT systems, and social computing.

 I recently served as the Program Co-chair for